blusensor/blusensor-api-mqtt/README.md

 ## Configure Wi-Fi on your sensor
 You need to connect your sensor to a Wi-Fi network.
 This can be done on the first page of the admin dashboard or you can use our app for iOS and Android

+## MQTT broker "mosquitto" default config
+If you are using mosquitto with its default configuration (non-TLS) you need to configure your sensor like this

 ## Sensor Interval

 The sensor will send updates every 60 seconds.